wraith9000/cube-syndicate/README.md

 ## 🔧 Customization

 ### Landing Page
-- Update `assets/js/script.js` to modify wallet connection behavior
+- Update `script.js` to modify wallet connection behavior
-- Edit `assets/css/styles.css` to change the visual theme
+- Edit `styles.css` to change the visual theme
-- Modify `src/pages/index.html` to update content and links
+- Modify `index.html` to update content and links

 ### Game
-- Adjust game speed and difficulty in `assets/js/game.js`
+- Adjust game speed and difficulty in `game.js`
 - Modify visual effects and colors
 - Add new power-ups or obstacles
-- Update sound effects in the `assets/audio/` directory
+- Update sound effects in the `sfx/` directory

 ## 🌐 Deployment